kbariotis/kostasbariotis.com/blog/node-js-dependency-injection/index.md

 ## Dependency injection container

-A dependency injection container is kind of what it seems to be.
-It contains all of your dependencies and you can pass that on your functions regardless of what it needs.
+A dependency injection container is kind of what you think.
+It contains all of your dependencies.
+It's responsibility is to construct all of your classes or modules thus abstracting that bit away from your business logic.

 In addition, it handles the wiring of your modules as well.
 Instead, of directly requiring our `externalService` module, we are asking it from the container and it will make sure to return the needed function ready with its dependencies.